-Free exhibition catalogues, special projects and quarterly review are published by the MAM.
+Free exhibition catalogues and special projects are published by the mam.
 These publications allow the museum to provide continuity and broad visibility for exhibition content by way of distribution in public libraries.

 An extensive program of courses is provided each semester in the fields of art history, art criticism, photography and the visual arts.
 The courses are run by renowned figures and aim to meet the specific interests of the general public in a contemporary language.

-The MAM has clubs devoted to promoting the collection of engravings, photographs and design.
-Every year, each club invites five artists to produce one hundred copies of a work to be distributed among affiliates.
+mam has a club devoted to promoting the collection of engravings and photographs.
+Every year, the club invites five artists to produce one hundred copies of a work to be distributed among affiliates.
 The clubs make it possible to share works that are included in the museum collection.

 The shop sells design products, art books and a line of products with the MAM logo.